conghanzheng/conghanzheng.github.io/_pages/about.md

 I am a PhD Candidate at Universitat Autònoma de Barcelona (UAB) and Barcelona School of Economics (BSE) in the [International Doctorate of Economic Analysis (IDEA) program](https://www.uabidea.eu).
 My supervisors are [Joan Llull](https://joanllull.github.io) and [Hanna Wang](https://sites.google.com/view/hannawang/).

 I do applied microeconomic research with a focus on migration.
-My recent work explores the household migration decision and how children and extended families are involved in the migration process.
+My recent work studies the household migration decision and how children and extended families are involved in the migration process.

 I'm on the Econ Job Market 2024.
 My placement director is [Inés Macho-Stadler](https://www.inesmachostadler.com).